exlee/vis-type/README.md

 - [Stylus][stylus]
 - [Twitter Bootstrap][twitterb]

+Code quality
+:Proof of Concept - experimental coding (i.e. no insight before hacking in), lack of comments, duplicated code etc. :-)

-# Assumptions
+## Assumptions

 Simple security concept based on the idea that every person is a little bit different.
 I assumed that every person has their own typing pattern, and so, using [3 Sigma Rule][3sig] I wanted to monitor such entries and timed key presses and pauses between them and match them against average pattern.

-# Result
+## Result

 Solution is a bit unstable.
 I got into event hell and decided to stop after doing the visual part, unfortunately it tends to break when incomplete data is posted.